zitadel/zitadel/docs/docs/concepts/policies.md

 Define when an account should be locked.

-The following properties are possible:
+The following settings are available:
 - Maximum Password Attempts: When the user has reached the maximum password attempts the user will be locked

 If a user is locked, an administrator has to unlock it in the ZITADEL console